EVEInsight/Insight/README.md

 is available in the file ```LICENSE```.
 This project utilizes various Python libraries, each with their own licensing.
 Insight uses data and names from the game EVE Online subject to its license included in the file ```CCP.md```.

-# Rewrite and project history
-Insight development initially began in January 2018 as an introductory project in asynchronous Python programming.
-Originally, the bot was meant to fill various roles such as: ship dscan intel, killmail feeds, route planning/calculations, and more.
-The original Insight lacked a clear focus, features were programmed in randomly, and the code base became bulky and confusing.
-The first writeup of Insight should be taken as a clear example of how not to code with Python asyncio.

-Over the last few months I gained a better understanding of asynchronous programming and decided to rewrite the Insight project.
-This rewrite would have the only goal to provide better, simpler killmail feed streaming/intel.

-I present the Insight rewrite project in the hopes that it's useful and enjoyed by the EVE community.